Book Clinic Appointment

 - Dutasteride is similar to finasteride, but may be more effective.

 - Hair transplant - This process consists of removing tiny plugs of hair from areas where the hair is continuing to grow and placing them in areas that are balding.
 This can cause minor scarring and possibly, infection.
 The procedure requires multiple sessions.
+If you wish to discuss any specific problem, you can consult a dermatologist.

 The skin of a newborn baby is very fragile.
 It is thin and has low pigmentation.
 It takes quite some time (about a year) for the epidermis to develop and function effectively.
 Once the baby turns one, the skin gets thicker and more immune to skin problems.
 Here are some common skin problems found in almost every infant.